ngem1/universal-remote-card/README.md

 | xpad               | button grid | Shorthand to generate a set of A, B, X, and Y buttons arranged in a square grid.                                                                                                                |
 | npad               | button grid | Shorthand to generate a set of A, B, X, and Y buttons arranged in an alternate square grid.                                                                                                     |

-# Actions
+# Custom

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_actions_tab.png" width="600"/>

-In addition to the default keys and sources, you can create your own custom actions.
-You can also overwrite default keys and sources (including the default touchpad and slider) by setting the custom action name to match a default one.
+In addition to the default keys and sources, you can create your own custom elements.
+You can also overwrite default keys and sources (including the default touchpad and slider) by setting the custom element name to match a default one.
 If you do so the default key or source information will be autopopulated if autofill is enabled.

-**Note**: If the remote element (default or custom) actions targets are not explicitly set in the UI they will be autofilled (if autofill is enabled) using the custom action entity or global IDs depending on which best matches the `perform-action` domain.
+**Note**: If the remote element (default or custom) actions targets are not explicitly set in the UI they will be autofilled (if autofill is enabled) using the custom element entity or global IDs depending on which best matches the `perform-action` domain.

-Click the `Add remote element` button to add a custom action remote element.
+Click the `Add remote element` button to add a custom element remote element.
 Custom action remote elements can be buttons, sliders, or touchpads.

 Custom actions in this list can be reordered for organization, but doing so does not have any effect on the the remote card layout.
 They can also be deleted, copied, and edited.